-The CM MUST support operation over the frequency range of 5-42 MHz.
+The CM MUST support operation over the Standard Upstream Frequency Range of 5-42 MHz.

-Additionally, the CM MAY support selectable operation over a) the frequency range of 5-42 MHz, or b) the extended frequency range of 5-85 MHz, edge to edge.
+Additionally, the CM MAY support selectable operation over a) the Standard Upstream Frequency Range of 5-42 MHz, or b) the Extended Upstream Frequency Range of 5-85 MHz, edge to edge.